Our view: Hurry up and slow down

-In 2015, the district has wisely assembled that citizens group.
+In 2015, the district has wisely assembled that citizens’ group already.
 We applaud it for having taken that step.
 But if anything, the process of choosing the right strategy could be more complicated this time than it was in the past.

 The options include building a new elementary school without addressing the future of the middle and high schools.
 Or, we could build a new high school and make the current high school an expanded middle school with elementary schools that house preschools.
 Should we build a new school housing students from pre- kindergarten all the way to eighth grade?
 Or could the district purchase the Heritage Christian School and meet some of its needs with that building?

 We think that the potential good of each of the five scenarios presented by the architect could warrant weeks, perhaps months, of study to fully evaluate their strengths and weaknesses.
 And that’s before a ballpark cost analysis is undertaken.
 The process of obtaining public understanding and buy-in could take longer than usual in this case.